IEA Technology Collaboration Programme

 From previous National Team meetings:

-• 29th June 2023 – slides from Jonathan Radcliffe and Gill Davies (recording of meeting to come)
+29 June 2023 - presentations from Jonathan Radcliffe and Gill Davies available here; recording of the meeting available https://clipchamp.com/watch/xmMK5mzy0hL

 TCP activities

-Sign up to the newsletter at https://iea-es.org/ to receive updates direct from the TCP.
+Sign up for the newsletter at https://iea-es.org/ to receive updates directly from the TCP.

 Enerstock conference 2024